matwilso/matwilso.github.io/_posts/gpt-sim.md

 trajectory of the mug.
 Or perhaps whether that outdoor deck all those people are standing on [is about to collapse](https://www.youtube.com/results?search_query=deck+collapse).
-By having watched thousands of videos of structural failures like that on YouTube, including several videos of this exact thing, they might know all the tell-tale signs, like the overloading from too many people and the stress fracture in the wood.
+By having watched thousands of videos of structural failures like that on YouTube, including several videos of this exact thing, they might know all the tell-tale signs, like the overloading from too many people and the stress fractures in the wood.
 Models that have "experienced" much more than any single human may have extraordinary capabilities like this.

 If text-based-GPT-X is like having thousands of world experts to talk to,